wanghaisheng/responsive-landing-page-starter/content/blog/en/push-and-conversational-sms-and-whatsapp-in-salesforce-with-vonage.md

 Please follow the steps:

 1. Retrieve your Connected App setting:
    We followed this step earlier.
-This is your CONSUMER KEY AND CONSUMER SECRET and you will need to save it under the following environment variables.
+These are your CONSUMER KEY AND CONSUMER SECRET and you will need to save them under the following environment variables.
 [More info here](https://help.salesforce.com/s/articleView?id=sf.connected_app_create.htm&type=5)

 * SFDC_CONSUMER_KEY
 * SFDC_CONSUMER_SECRET

 2. Create a dedicated Salesforce user (or reuse an existing user):
    [More info here](https://help.salesforce.com/s/articleView?language=en_US&type=5&id=adding_new_users.htm).

 In the step above, after creating the user, you will be able to save the username and password of the user under the following environment variables:

 * SFDC_USERNAME
 * SFDC_PASSWORD

 Please store the URL on which you are hosting the service as you will need it when you set up the webhooks within the Vonage API Applications.
 Two URLs will be exposed:

 * Inbound URL: https://yourNodeServer/webhook/inbound
 * Event URL: https://yourNodeServer/webhook/event